marsmorse/acrevent/README.md

 ## reasoning behind certain decisions to improve performance ##
     - priotitize batch inserts over sequential inserts [https://stackoverflow.com/questions/1793169/which-is-faster-multiple-single-inserts-or-one-multiple-row-insert]
     - sql over no sql []

+    - db.js file sets up a pool connection to the database because https://node-postgres.com/guides/project-structure
+        because:
+        Allows my project to adjust to any changes to the node-postgres API without having to trace down all the places I directly use node-postgres in my application.
+        Allows me to have a single place to put logging and diagnostics around my database.
+        Allows me to make custom extensions to my database access code & share it throughout the project.
+        Allows a single place to bootstrap & configure the database.

 ####  BLOG POST  ####
 title(working): My full stack project over view